pingyen0406/PY_S4/README.md

 # PY_S4
 The project is based on https://github.com/victorliu/S4.
 The S4 package with python API should be installed first.
 For the installation guide, please refer to: https://github.com/phoebe-p/S4 by [Dr. Phoebe Pearce](https://github.com/phoebe-p).
 The installation becomes very simple by following her steps.
-This project is used for the sweep of cylinder-shaped meta-atom library.
-But it can be modified for other use related RCWA.
+This project is used for the sweep of the cylinder-shaped meta-atom library.
+But it can be modified for other use related to RCWA.

 ## Relevent publicaitons
 [Metasurfaces on Silicon Photonic Waveguides for Simultaneous Emission Phase and Amplitude Control](https://doi.org/10.1364/OE.487589)